How to pay international contractors in India

 • Income Tax Return (ITR)

-Frequently asked questions about running payroll for contractors in India
+FAQs about paying contractors in India

 Do you need to withhold taxes when paying contractors in India?